neopragma/ruby-galaxy/README.md

 One of the realities of a robust cloud-based microservices application is that the server instances on which it runs will come and go, for example using the [phoenix server](https://www.thoughtworks.com/insights/blog/moving-to-phoenix-server-pattern-introduction) strategy, while the application is expected to remain available to customers all the time.
 If our data store is destroyed each time a server instance is destroyed, we will lose the associations between the "alien" words and their numerical values and the customer experience will be unpleasant.
 It will appear as if the application sometimes works and sometimes doesn't.

 To provide a suitable customer experience, we need a persistent data store that remains valid as server instances are destroyed and re-created.
 We also need to provide reasonable behaviors for cases when a customer tries to use the application and the values have not yet been defined.
-(The problem description creates the need for all this thrashing, when I suspect the authors really intended to have static definitions for the values; but they didn't write it that way.)
+(The problem description creates the need for all this thrashing, when I suspect the authors really intended to have static definitions for the values; but they didn't write it that way.

+## Persistence

+Unlike a traditional "monolithic" application, a cloud-based microservices application does not define its own database instances.
+Instead, it's preferable to use the data storage facilities offered by the cloud service provider who hosts the application.
+That way, we know persistent data will survive across server instances that may be destroyed and re-created at any time by the infrastructure.
+We aren't actually going to define an "elastic" server configuration for this particular exercise, but we will structure the application so that it could support such a configuration.

+Each cloud service provider has unique data storage offerings.
+We plan to deploy this demo app on Heroku, so we will use a Heroku data offering known as [Heroku Postgres](https://devcenter.heroku.com/articles/heroku-postgresql).
+We will defer the design and configuration of the data store until the last responsible moment, as usual.

 ## Initial Acceptance Tests